vinisaveg/vinisaveg/README.md

 ### About Me :sunglasses:

 I'm 25.
-Studying Web Development for about 2 years, intending to graduate next year.
+Studying Web Development for about 2 years, intending to graduate this year.

 ### Passions :heartpulse: